Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: CONCLUSIONS

-We introduced a new class of Transformers called \textrm{FourierLearner-Transformers} (\FLTs) that effectively adapt the relative positional encoding (RPE) mechanism into Performers - low-rank implicit-attention Transformers with linear space and time complexity.
-In contrast to other architectures combining Performers with RPEs, \FLTs~maintain linear complexity of the attention modules with no additional structural assumptions regarding the RPE-mask. \FLTs~allow the use of certain structural inductive bias techniques to specify masking strategies, e.g. they provide a way to learn local RPEs and inject locality bias.
-We thoroughly tested \FLTs~on various tasks and data modalities, including language modeling, image classification and 3D molecular property prediction.
-For certain modalities, such as 3D data, they are (to the best of our knowledge) the first Transformers providing linear attention and including RPE-masking.
+We introduce \textrm{FourierLearner-Transformers} (\FLTs) that efficiently adapt the relative positional encoding (RPE) mechanism into Performers - kernelized implicit-attention Transformers with linear space and time complexity.
+In contrast to other architectures combining Performers with RPEs, \FLTs~maintain linear complexity of the attention modules with no additional structural assumptions regarding the RPE mask.
+We provide theoretical analysis and show that \FLTs~ can accurately approximate RPE.
+We further conduct extensive experiments to show the efficiency and quality of \FLTs~across a wide range of tasks and data modalities, including texts, images, molecules, and optimizer memory.